zaki/lua-style-guide/README.md

 * Align keys when broken over multiple lines
 * Use comma as separator
 * Prefer to use comma after the last item
+* Prefer to use plain keys in dictionary constructors

     ```Lua
     -- bad